Raymice/spring-swift-exchange/README.md

 - ✅ Usage of virtual threads (Java 21) to improve concurrency and resource utilization.
 - ✅ ActiveMQ handles message queuing and delivery efficiently.
 - ✅ Multiple ActiveMQ consumers can be configured to process messages in parallel, enhancing throughput.
+- ✅ Usage of Database Stored Procedure & Trigger to fill history table

 ---